frontendpatterns/frontendpatterns.dev/src/content/patterns/colocation.md

 ---
-title: "Colocation Pattern"
+title: "Colocation"
-category: Project Structure
+tags: Project Structure
 added: 2025-10-10T00:00:00Z
 difficulty: Beginner
 description: "Place related files (tests, styles, types) next to the components they support for easier discovery.
 (See also: State Colocation Pattern)"
 ---
-# Colocation Pattern
+# Colocation

 Place related files (tests, styles, types) next to the components they support for easier discovery.
 (See also: State Colocation Pattern)